 But don’t panic, we know what it takes to impress recruiters and sell your financial skills, which is why we’re here to help.

-Our step-by-step guide below will teach you how to create a killer application and comes complete with an example of a finance student CV for additional support.
+Our step-by-step guide below will teach you how to create a killer application and comes complete with 2 examples of a finance student CV for additional support.

 - Structuring and formatting your CV

 - Detailing work experience